Momentum-Team-13/react-slideshow-racheldk/Notes.md

 - put this state on App
 - when state changes, react rerenders the component and UI changes accordingly. so you're only ever looking at one state at a time

 - app.js "data" holds onto the json, so will give us an array

+From Class: Amy's example: